top of page

 Enhancing Mapping Logic Using Profiling Insights

-During a data migration project, teams often use a mapping sheet (typically in Excel or CSV format) to define how fields from the legacy system map to the new system.
-However, simply listing column names is not enough.
-You must understand the quality and nature of each field to apply the right transformation logic.
+During data migration projects, teams often use a mapping sheet (typically in Excel or CSV format) to define how fields from the legacy system map to the new system.
+However, simply listing column names isn't enough.
+It’s necessary to understand each field's quality and nature to apply the right transformation logic.

-We automate the profiling-to-mapping process in three steps:
+We automate the profiling-to-mapping process in three clear steps:

 1. Input the Source